netropy/fpintro/ch4_2_recursive_sum.md

 #### Make `sum` robust by extending it to negative arguments.

-Hint: the summation of negative numbers looks straight forward:
+Hint: It is evident how to sum up negative numbers:
 ```
 ...
 -6 = 0 + -1 + -2 + -3